 |courtesy of en.wikipedia.org|

-But Joyce in real life and my camera just feels more like a Joyce than a Janet.
+But Joyce in actual life and my camera just feels more like a Joyce than a Janet.

-Anyway, Joyce’s character was always shadowed by Suzanne Somer’s character.
+Anyway, Joyce’s character was typically shadowed by Suzanne Somers’s character.

-Just like my “Joyce” is always shadowed by the slutty iPhone.
+Just like my “Joyce” is always shadowed by the iPhone.